tahnik/devRantron/update.md

 ## Bugfixes
 - Fixed a bug where settings would not be saved if the app crashed
 - Removed custom columns
+- Made settings more readable
+- Fixed overflow menu appears only in mouse hover